webitel/mobile-demo-app-flutter/README.md

    operator)
    messages

+   listening to messages is used for listening to messages with media as well if we receive media message we call * *await writeToFile** to save file locally and then **_databaseProvider.saveCachedFile** to cache file info in Database

 3. **_use await WebitelPortalSdk.instance.messageHandler.sendDialogMessage()_** for sending message

 4. use **_await WebitelPortalSdk.instance.chatListHandler.fetchDialogs(_**) for fetching dialogs(now we have only 1
-   dialog but it's important to fetch this one to allow SDK push info to this exact dialog)
+   dialog, but it's important to fetch this one to allow SDK push info to this exact dialog)

-5. use **_await WebitelPortalSdk.instance.messageHandler.fetchMessages(limit: 20)_** for fetching messages and you could
+5. use **_await WebitelPortalSdk.instance.messageHandler.fetchMessages(limit: 20)_** for fetching messages, and you
+   could
    set limit and offset for pagination(example of usage offset is still under work)

 6. use **_DatabaseProvider.fetchMessagesByChatId_** for fetching cached messages from Database

-7. use **_DatabaseProvider.writeMessageToDatabase_** for writing 1 message to Database(for example when receiving it
+7. use **_DatabaseProvider.writeMessageToDatabase_** for writing one message to Database (for example, when receiving it from listenToMessages stream)
-   from
-   listenToMessages stream)

-8. use **_DatabaseProvider.writeMessages_** for writing latest messages to databse(for example when you fetch last messages from server to keep the cached)
+8. use **_DatabaseProvider.writeMessages_** for writing latest messages to database (for example, when you fetch last messages from server to keep the cached)

+9. Sending file working this way now - use **pickFile()** using file_picker Dart package, receive file info.
+Set file name, mime type, and bytes.
+If we send file, we need to pass mediaType, mediaName, mediaData into **await WebitelPortalSdk.instance.messageHandler.sendMessage**.
+Media data is **Stream<List<int>> mediaData** which we get from **state.selectedFile.openRead()** in ChatBloc.
+Mime type is extracted using **mime** Dart package using

 **Chat Description**